 Many know Torquay, the largest part of the constituency, for its most famous fictional resident Basil Fawlty.
 The hotel that inspired Fawlty Towers, the Gleneagles, unfortunately closed in 2015, yet it still remains a popular spot for tourists.
 Torquay today is a mixture of communities with many different challenges.
 The bay’s climate is a draw for many looking to change pace in life after a career and retire on the coast, with a good quality of living meaning more are living to well beyond 80.
 Whilst at the same time the bay’s tourism industry draws in many seasonal workers who predominantly take on lower paid roles.

 The town centre of Torquay is the heart of the community yet now faces challenges as the nature of shopping changes and the night time economy can bring particular problems.
-Work to improve the seafront and a major new hotel is under construction, yet parts that were once busy shopping streets now contain empty properties with a debate in progress about the best options for the future.
+Regeneration of the Pavilion site is currently proposed, yet parts that were once busy shopping streets now contain empty properties with a debate in progress about the best options for the future.

 Paignton is for many the very epitome of an English seaside town.
 The sandy beach is overlooked by a number of pubs and hotels, with nearby shops selling traditional seaside gifts, in particular multi coloured selections of sticks of rock.
-The town itself, like Torquay, is home to a number of businesses and South Devon College, the bay’s key provider of further education.
-The White Rock development in Paington will provide more than 30,000 square metres of employment floor space, around 1,200 jobs, 350 homes, a local centre, public open space and all-weather sports pitches.
+The town itself, like Torquay, is home to a number of businesses as well as South Devon College, the bay’s key provider of further education.
 Diversification of the economy to provide higher value employment opportunities, whilst preserving the attraction for tourists, will be the challenge facing those elected over the next ten years.

 The geography of the bay not only defines the bay’s attraction to visitors, but provides a key infrastructure challenge.
 Whilst direct main line rail services link the bay to London Paddington and Manchester Piccadilly, road links used to be single carriageway, with a key bottle neck on the A380 at Kingskerswell.
 Thankfully, following final government approval in May 2012, South Devon Link Road opened in December 2015, bypassing the former bottleneck and crating a new dual carriageway.
 At an estimated cost of £109.2m, it was one of the largest construction projects in the South West.